 The following Tax guidance note provides comprehensive and up to date legal information covering:

-EU Directive 2018/822 of 25 May 2018 (DAC 6) requires Member States to enact rules obliging ‘intermediaries’ (as defined), and in some cases taxpayers, to report information to tax authorities about cross-border arrangements that contain certain hallmarks.
-Cross-border means concerning more than one Member State, or a Member State and a third (non-EU) country.
+The UK’s disclosable arrangements rules implement EU Directive 2018/822, also known as DAC 6, or the EU Mandatory Disclosure Regime (EU MDR).
+The rules oblige ‘intermediaries’ (as defined), and in some cases taxpayers, to report information to HMRC about cross-border arrangements that contain certain hallmarks.
+Cross-border means concerning more than one EU Member State, or a Member State and a third (non-EU) country.
 The hallmarks are designed to catch tax-planning arrangements, but arrangements without a tax avoidance motive may also be caught.

-DAC 6 follows on from the Organisation for Economic Cooperation and Development’s Base Erosion and Profit Shifting Project, Action 12, on the disclosure of aggressive tax planning, although DAC 6 also applies to arrangements that would not ordinarily be regarded as aggressive tax planning.
+DAC 6 followed on from the Organisation for Economic Cooperation and Development’s (OECD’s) Base Erosion and Profit Shifting (BEPS) Project, Action 12, on the disclosure of aggressive tax planning, although DAC 6 also applies to arrangements that would not ordinarily be regarded as aggressive tax planning.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.